-Former bombing range in Lincolnshire yeilds a practice bomb
+Former bombing range in Lincolnshire yields a practice bomb

-Part of a British practice bomb was discovered by a member of the public using a metal detector.
-It was buried near a farm in Alkborough.
+Part of a British practice bomb has been discovered by a member of the public using a metal detector on a farm in Alkborough.

 Officers from Humberside Police were dispatched to the scene.
 A Royal Logistics Corps bomb disposal team later identified the object as a WW2 RAF training munition.

-The Alkborough Flats was used as a bombing range during WW2.
+The Alkborough Flats were used as a bombing range during World War 2.
 A number of airfields used the range, although it was mostly used by British crews based at RAF Elsham Wolds.
 The range consisted of a chalk marker and two observation posts positioned on a ridge overlooking the target.

 There was a massive expansion of RAF Bomber Command and an influx of American bomber squadrons during the conflict.
 Consequently, many of these simple ranges were hastily established in the UK as temporary training grounds.